The Most Comprehensive

 - THE PUSHERS - The three chronopushers on the UDT are designed to be operated ABOVE water.
 Pushing them when under water may allow tiny droplets of water into the case which will cause very expensive damage to the dial, hands and movement.
 SOLUTION = Use your bezel to time an underwater activity.

-- AN INTERNET FORUM - The internet can be a very useful tool ... for cult members that is.
+- AN INTERNET WATCH OWNER FORUM - The internet can be a very useful tool ... for cult members that is.
 It is replete with false and misleading information about both watches and businesses that service watches.
 And the cave dwellers that search on these forums will "strain on a gnat but swallow a camel" believing ANY post they read.
 This is unfortunately VERY true concerning the Chronosport UDT watch and its repair.
-Many UDT owners are perhaps one of the least reliable sources of accurate information, and forums such as Watchuseek, Tapatalk and MWRforum.net are some of the biggest bottom-feeding, scum-sucking, ass-clown contributors to publishing this misinformation.
+Many UDT owners are perhaps one of the least reliable sources of accurate information, and forums such as Watchuseek, Tapatalk and MWRforum.net are some of the biggest contributors to publishing this misinformation.
 Due to rules and guidelines on these forums a post can't be deleted, and ten days after a post is published, IT CAN NOT BE EDITED.
 The forum administrators will NOT remove a post, even if it is proven to them that the post is untruthful.
 SOLUTION = Do NOT patronize watch-owner forums that refuse to take down false and misleading information.

 - A SHOP INEXPERIENCED IN REPAIRING THE UDT - You don't have to search long to locate such businesses, and more of them pop up everyday on the internet.
 These companies use 'shotgun' marketing tactics to advertise to repair almost any brand of watch, and then they put up a landing page to make it look like they are experts at repairing that specific type of watch or brand.
-Our first example is WatchRepairsUSA.
+The biggest example of this tactic is WatchRepairsUSA.
 Besides providing only a one year warranty on their work (and that's if it truly is THEIR work), this company falsely advertises that THEY can do 'complete restorations' on the UDT, and THEY have 'genuine Chronosport parts.'
 Both of these statements are 100% FALSE.
-Our company has received several UDT watches sent to us directly from BigWatchLiesUSA SOLUTION = Send your Chronosport UDT directly to a business that actually specializes in servicing, repairing AND RESTORING the Chronosport UDT watch, and avoid having to pay a middleman (translation = save money), risk to your UDT of being cannibalized for working parts, or just plain wasting your time waiting to find out that they can't do the work.
+Our company has received several UDT watches sent to us directly from BigWatchLiesUSA SOLUTION = Send your Chronosport UDT directly to a business that actually specializes in servicing, repairing AND RESTORING the Chronosport UDT watch, and avoid having to pay a middleman (translation = save money); risk to your UDT of being cannibalized for working parts; or just plain wasting your time waiting to find out that they can't do the work.

 When was my Chronosport UDT watch made?